-- Learn the keyboard shortcuts for volume navigation. - O The 'x', 'y', and 'z' keys will change orientations. - The arrow keys will change slices. - You can zoom in with Ctrl + (Ctrl-Shift =) and out with Ctrl -. - You can also jump to the Navigation Tool by hitting the 'n' key and click around the volume, then return to the tool you were using previously. - If you are using thmedit with the expected directory structure at the NMR-MGH center, thmedit will automatically look in certain places for files.
+- Learn the keyboard shortcuts for volume navigation. - The 'x', 'y', and 'z' keys will change orientations. - The arrow keys will change slices. - You can zoom in with Ctrl + (Ctrl-Shift =) and out with Ctrl -. - You can also jump to the Navigation Tool by hitting the 'n' key and click around the volume, then return to the tool you were using previously. - If you are using tkmedit with the expected directory structure at the NMR-MGH center, tkmedit will automatically look in certain places for files.
 See the File Name Substitution section. - Find yourself using certain toolbars?
 You can set environment variables to automatically hide or show without using the View menu.
-Set TKMEDIT_TOOLBAR_MAIN, TKMEDIT_TOOLBAR_NAV, or TKMEDIT_TOOLBAR_RECON to 0 or 1 to hide or show the main, navigation, or reconstruction toolbars, respectively. - All file dialog boxes have a menu at the top which you can use to jump to specific directories to find data quickly.
-Additionally, you can specify your own shortcut directory by setting the environment variable FREESURFER DATA.
+Set TKMEDIT\TOOLBAR\MAIN, TKMEDIT\TOOLBAR\NAV, or TKMEDIT\TOOLBAR\RECON to 0 or 1 to hide or show the main, navigation, or reconstruction toolbars, respectively. - All file dialog boxes have a menu at the top which you can use to jump to specific directories to find data quickly.
+Additionally, you can specify your own shortcut directory by setting the environment variable FREESURFER\DATA.